 While text messages are popular, children and teenagers also use social media to communicate.
-These messages are sent privately, such as Twitter direct messages and Facebook messaging.
+These messages are sent privately, such as X (formerly know as Twitter) direct messages and Facebook messaging.
 Also, phone applications (called apps) are used to send messages, such as one called WhatsApp.